D5116, 5116, 24116

 Noted Glasgow Works October 1975.

-Condition no month: green livery with small yellow warning panels, curved upper corners, warning panel covers frame level stripe, gangway doors fitted with substantial weatherstripping, full size water tank, shortened fuel tank, tablet catcher equipped, blanking plate fitted (five holes), hand/footsteps present, cantrail water filler present, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece minature snowploughs fitted .
+Condition no month: green livery with small yellow warning panels, curved upper corners, warning panel covers frame level stripe, gangway doors fitted with substantial weatherstripping, full size water tank, shortened fuel tank, tablet catcher equipped, blanking plate fitted (five slats), hand/footsteps present, cantrail water filler present, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece minature snowploughs fitted .

 Photograph courtesy Bruce McCartney.